Go to content

 In the work package:

-• trucks powered by electricity and natural gas, as well as charging and refuelling infrastructure will be piloted.
+• trucks powered by electricity and natural gas, as well as charging infrastructure will be piloted.

 • service concepts, the smart integration of the ecosystem of low-emission transport into the electric grid, and the local production of energy and storage systems will be developed.